mascor/erpnext_fattura_elettronica/README.md

 - Sales Invoice

 New Doctypes:
+- XML Export
 - Regime Fiscale
 - Tipo Documento
 - Natura
+- Transporter

 ## Plan

 - From the first week of October we will start to implement it.
-- We will try to complete development before 12th of October (2018)
+- Complete development before the end of October (2018)
-- Complete test before the end of October (2018)
+- Complete test before the first week of November (2018)

 ## Future implementation